Is Motivation or Discipline More Successful in Reaching Goals?

 Surrounding yourself with people who can empower you and bolster your resolve – a powerful social network – is critical for success when pursuing your goals.
 One thing you must understand, however, is that your support network cannot do your work for you!
 It is important to have the help and guidance that you need, but you must look internally to develop your drive.
 This is where motivation is often misunderstood.

+Motivation is a temporary phenomenon.
 Motivation will fail you, so do not rely on it for long.
 Develop discipline by defining your daily task list as it relates to your long-term goals.
 These micro-goals will keep you honest and provide a valuable means for measuring your progress each day.
 Whether you did what you needed to do is a simple matter of asking yourself the following question: “did I finish my list today or not?”
-If the answer is no, find ways to overcome the hurdle of bad habits, and use inertia to build and sustain positive habits moving forward.
+If the answer is no, find ways to overcome the hurdle of bad habits and use inertia to build and sustain positive habits moving forward.
 Lean on your support network when times get tough, but realize that only you can do the work necessary for achieving your goals!

 Think about the last time you started a new job, hobby, book, project, etc. You were probably extremely excited to start, but what happens one, two, or three weeks in?
 Motivation gets the ball rolling, and it allows you to dive head-first into a new project with immense amounts of energy.
 The problem is that this initial motivation is not enough to keep you going when you inevitably hit some sort of obstacle.